 Seafood Safety Brochure

-The Seafood Safety Brochure contains a collection of informative fact sheets for a number of food safety hazards that may affect seafood in Australia.
+The Seafood Safety Fact Sheet Brochure contains a collection of informative fact sheets for a number of food safety hazards that may affect seafood in Australia.
 These sheets include a short summary on the hazard, its prevalence of outbreaks in Australia, the dose required to cause illness, the symptoms associated with illness, inactivation and prevention strategies, detection methods and the Australian regulatory requirements for these hazards.
 The hazards included in this brochure are as follows:

 - Amnesic Shellfish Poisons